arif-hanif/designnest_io/content/posts/2019-03-19/2019-03-19-getting-started-with-react-intro.md

 - React is a JavaScript library - one of the most popular ones, with [over 120,000 stars on GitHub](https://github.com/facebook/react).
 - React is an open-source project created by Facebook.
-- React can be used to build simple to very complex user interfaces (UI) on the front end.
+- React can be used to build simple to very complex user interfaces (UI).
-- React is the **view** layer and you can use it with any API system.
+- React is the **view** layer and you can use it with any API framework.
 I will later show examples with django and asp.net APIs.

 One of the most important aspects of React is the fact that you can create **components**, which are like custom, reusable HTML elements, to quickly and efficiently build user interfaces.
 React also streamlines how data is stored and handled, using **state** and **props**.